zhandao/zero-rails_openapi/README.md

   Explain: These four steps are necessary:
   1. create a class, like ApiDoc, and make it include OpenApi::DSL (then it could be the base class for writing Api spec).
-  2. set the specified Api spec's base_doc_class to ApiDoc.
+  2. set the specified Api spec's base_doc_classes to ApiDoc.
-  3. let your doc class (like V1::ExamplesDoc) inherit the base_doc_class (ApiDoc).
+  3. let your doc class (like V1::ExamplesDoc) inherit the base_doc_classes (ApiDoc).
   4. set the route_base (to route path api/v1/examples of that controller Api::V1::ExamplesController) inside V1::ExamplesDoc.

   Notes: file name ends in `_doc.rb` by default, but you can change it by setting `Config.doc_location`